medvyk/toranj/README.md

 In the frontend I used plain javascript.
 I created ajax requests to get and to send the information.

-For the css I used some free templates in bootstrap that I've modified in order to achive the resoults I wanted.
+For the css I used some free templates in bootstrap that I've modified in order to achive the results I wanted.